Adrian Țofei, January 2015

 - TOHorror Fantastic Film Fest – Torino, Italy, 20 years

-- Toronto Indie Horror Fest – Toronto, Canada, 5 years – selected in 2016
+- Toronto Indie Horror Fest (focused on indie horror films) – Toronto, Canada, 5 years

 - Utopiales Nantes (for sci-fi films) – Nantes, France, 21 years – exEFFFF